IBMDevConnect/cloudpakforintegrationbadge/session3-Introduction to Cloud Pak for Integration/README.md

  6) Check Logging (ELK)

 ## Introduction
-This is a small lab just to to get aquainted with cloud pak for integration environment
+This is a basic lab just to to get aquainted with cloud pak for integration environment

 ### 1. Login to demo Environment:
 On demo dektop , used saved link to login to CP4I console.
 Provide user password